Dry Dock 2017

 Be familiar with the few places that are authorized for public use.
 Locations are clearly posted.
 Tow away zones are regularly enforced.
 See the official county parking plan here.

 East of the ferry dock, there is a small lot near the intersection of Haxton Road and Emma Road.
-Parking at the dock itself is reserved for the disabled only.
+Note that six spaces at the north corner of Lummi View Drive and the dock access are available from September 8, the day after dry dock starts.

 South of the dock, parking is authorized along the shore side of Lummi View Drive.
 Parking spaces begin at about Finkbonner Road and continue almost to Lena Drive.